codio/knowledge/source/instructors/authoring/guides/custom_button.rst

 Creating an Upload File Button
 ******************************

-The **Upload File** button can be used to request learners to upload files to a folder in the file tree.
-This is useful when you ask for multiple files in different folders:
+Use the **Upload File** button to request that learners upload files to a folder in the file tree.
+This is useful when collecting multiple files across different folders:

 .. image:: /img/guides/upload-file-example.png
     :alt: Screenshot of Guides with multiple buttons to upload files.

 ..
-Note:: You don't need to create the folder in advance.
-If the folder doesn't exist it will be created.
+Note:: You do not need to create the folder in advance.
+If the folder does not exist, it will be created automatically.

 To create an Upload File button, use the button in the ribbon: